 The entire Walmart operation in the world is divided into three main segments:

-Walmart U.S.: operates in all 50 American states and Puerto Rico.
-It represents more than 60% of the corporation’s sales, summing up physical and e-commerce stores.
+- Walmart in the U.S.: Operates in all 50 American states and Puerto Rico.
+It represents more than 60% of the corporation’s sales, summing up physical and e-commerce stores;

 A brief history of Walmart

 The bases for Walmart go back to 1950 when the founder Sam Walton bought his first variety store in Arkansas and turned it into the Walton 5-10 store.
 Before that, he has already worked as a manager of that kind of store and saw the potential of the market in the future.
 As his store became a great success, he decided to start his own discount stores and, in 1962, the first Walmart was opened.

 Strategically, Sam noticed that most retailers were competing in the cities, so he positioned Walmart as a discount store for suburban and rural people.
 By 1967, Walmart would soon open 24 stores in Arkansas and reach more than $12m in sales.
 One year later, the expansion to other states would begin.
 In 1972, the company went public, and the revenues allowed the expansion to increase: in the following three years, there would be 125 stores in operation.

 In 1983, after years of expansion and acquisitions, Walmart created the Sam’s Club, which later would become the most famous wholesale store in the United States.
 Five years after that, the first supercenter was opened, to offer everything under one only store.
 And, in the same year, it became the most profitable retailer in the country.
 In 1996, Walmart achieved its first $100 billion in sales within one year.

 Who Owns Walmart